Trump administration shelves planned investment ban on Alibaba, Tencent, Baidu: sources

 Last month, the White House added China’s top chipmaker, SMIC, and oil giant CNOOC to the blacklist.
 Trump also unveiled an executive order in January banning U.S. transactions with eight Chinese apps including Ant Group’s Alipay.
 Both measures were first reported by Reuters.

+Tencent’s American Depositary Receipts jumped 2.9% on Wednesday, while Alibaba’s U.S.-listed shares jumped 4.3%.
+In Hong Kong on Thursday morning, Alibaba shares rose 4.5% and Tencent shares added 4.4%.

-Reporting by Alexandra Alper and Humeyra Pamuk; Writing by Alexandra Alper; Additional Reporting by Andrea Shalal and Mike Stone; Editing by Leslie Adler and Howard Goller
+Reporting by Alexandra Alper and Humeyra Pamuk; Writing by Alexandra Alper; Additional Reporting by Andrea Shalal and Mike Stone, and Andrew Galbraith in Shanghai; Editing by Leslie Adler, Howard Goller and Himani Sarkar

 Our Standards: The Thomson Reuters Trust Principles.